-The position will be filled at the rank of assistant professor within the FRIB Faculty Position System with a joint appointment in an appropriate academic department, e.g. chemistry.
+The position will be filled at the rank of assistant professor at MSU within the FRIB Faculty Position System with a joint appointment in the Department of Physics and Astronomy.

-The FRIB faculty is comprised of 41 full-time faculty members and is the home to 31 postdoctoral researchers, 120 graduate students and about 200 undergraduate students.
-The academic programs in any of the joint departments offer degrees at the BS, MS, and PhD levels.
+The FRIB faculty is comprised of more than 40 full-time faculty members and is the home of a similar number of postdoctoral researchers, and 150 graduate and 200 undergraduate students.
+The academic program in any of the joint departments offer degrees at the BS, MS, and PhD levels.

 Equal Employment Opportunity Statement